alonsoir/CheatSheetsHacking/CheatsheetHacking.md

     Borrado de archivos
     Documentación final.

 #   GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.
+(POSTEXPLOITATION)

     The project collects legitimate functions of Unix binaries that can be abused to get the f**k break out restricted shells, escalate or maintain elevated privileges, transfer files, spawn bind and reverse shells, and facilitate the other post-exploitation tasks.